tnmy44/gitlab-analytics/transform/snowflake-dbt/models/sources/customers/customers.md

 Self-managed EE instances will send seat link information to the customers portal on a daily basis.
 This information includes a count of active users and a maximum count of users historically in order to assist the true up process.

-Because this model limits to the last-updated record per subscription per day, it has been found to be inaccurate for subscriptions that have multiple installations sending seat link informaton each day.
-In this case, it is just a matter of chance on which installation sends it update last on any given day.
+Because this model limits to the last-updated record per subscription per day, it has been found to be inaccurate for subscriptions that have multiple installations sending seat link information each day.
+In this case, it is just a matter of chance on which installation sends its update last on any given day.
 As a result, the seat information for a given subscription can appear to fluctuate wildly from day to day, when in reality it is a result of the timing of when installations send their license data.

 {% enddocs %}